Citizen Science & the invasive Fig Buttercup

 Be a Citizen Scientist —

-We are asking you to help us scout areas near you where it is likely to be found, so that emerging infestations can be documented, monitored, and with landowners’ cooperation, treated.
-This location data will also be used to help persuade others of the seriousness of the threat to the South’s riparian zones.
+We are asking you to help us scout areas near you where it is likely to be found, so that emerging infestations can be documented, treated and monitored.

 To learn when and where to look, how to recognize it, and what to do if you find it —